What is Integrated Pest Management (IPM)?

 Pesticides are used only after monitoring indicates they are needed according to established guidelines, and treatments are made with the goal of removing only the target organism.
 Pest control materials are selected and applied in a manner that minimizes risks to human health, beneficial and nontarget organisms, and the environment.

-IPM focuses on long-term prevention of pests or their damage by managing the entire agroecosystem.
+IPM focuses on the long-term prevention of pests or their damage by managing the entire agroecosystem.

 Rather than simply eliminating the pests you see right now, using IPM means you'll look at environmental factors that affect the pest and its ability to thrive.
 Armed with this information, you can create conditions that are unfavorable for the pest.